SyneRBI/xnat-mrd/README.md

 ## Requirements

-If using uv then you can take advantage of the inline requirements at the top of populate_datatype_fields.py by running:
+If using uv, you can install required dependencies and run `populate_datatype_fields.py` with:

 ```shell